samburke97/foody/README.md

 #### How do I create an order?

-Add your desired items to the cart and navigate to the Hamburger icon to adjust items and order.
+Add your desired items to the cart and navigate to the Hamburger icon to adjust items and complete order.

-## Technology
+## Tech Stack 🚀

+- React.js
+- Redux/Redux Toolkit
+- Firebase
-React.js, Redux/Redux Toolkit, Firebase, CSS Modules
+- CSS Modules